mohamedelzubeir/HackAiChallenge25/README.md

 # HackAiChallenge25

-# Team Members: Mohamed, Amir, Yunus
+# Team Members: Mohamed, Amir, Yunus, Omar

 ## Project Overview
 This project aims to develop an AI-based Personal Finance Tracker that automatically categorizes financial transactions based on their descriptions and amounts.
 The application will provide insights into spending patterns and help users manage their finances effectively.